REPRODUCTION -1

 5. Death

-6. Reproductive distorts such as sterility.
+6. Reproductive disorders such as sterility

 subscriber